What happens when an onboarding process of a user is complete?

 This is where continuous user onboarding rushes to your help.
 By onboarding your users, again and again, you keep them at their success status as a fan.

 The aim is to assist the users repeatedly to find new value within your offering.
-A successful onboarding process helps users advance further by revealing what is more beneficial for them.
+A successful onboarding experience helps users advance further by revealing what is more beneficial for them.

 Promoting new features for an existing user is a great example, herewith you will be able to encourage them to achieve more with your product.